Next day delivery

 For further information on Amoxicillin Capsules and Sachets, please see the Patient Information Leaflet.

 Amoxicillin works by fighting and decreasing the growth of bacteria in an abscess and infections.
 The penicillin kills and diminishes infections caused by bacteria.
 It does this by blocking the production of a protein and stopping the growth of bacteria by interfering with the ability of a cell to form cell walls.

 Amoxicillin will begin to work right away after you start taking it.
 You may not notice a difference in the size of an abscess until the second or third day of treatment.

 Before you take it

 Amoxicillin is unsuitable for people who have an allergy to penicillin or Amoxicillin antibiotics.
 If you have had a serious allergic reaction related to any ingredient in this drug, do not use this treatment unless your doctor tells you to.

-It is also recommended that you do not take this medicine if you have liver or kidney damage, have had, or are recently going to have, any vaccinations prescribed medicine is not to be shared with other people.
+It is also recommended that you do not take this medicine if you have liver or kidney damage, have had, or are soon going to have, any vaccinations.
+Prescribed medicine is not to be shared with other people.

 Amoxicillin is unsuitable for some patients.
 You should speak to your doctor or healthcare professional if any of the following apply:

 - You are having urine tests or blood tests from liver function